Geek-Estate/horizon-landingpage/about/index.md

 In short, we’re the travel community that gives a damn about making the world a better place — and means it.

-## What's with the name?

-As you know, a horizon is where two things meet -- and, in our case, it signifies two people coming together.

 ## Questions?

 Check our [frequently asked questions](http://www.horizonapp.co/faq/).